Bonnie Lowenthal

 Bonnie Lowenthal (born February 19, 1940) is an American politician who represented California's 70th State Assembly district.
 Lowenthal also served on the Long Beach City Council prior to her service in the Assembly.
 Lowenthal unsuccessfully ran for Mayor of Long Beach in 2014, failing to get past the primary nominating election, earning 19% of the vote.

-Early life
+Early life and education

-Bonnie Lowenthal is the daughter of Jewish immigrants from the Soviet Union who immigrated to the United States to escape increasing anti-Semitism.
+Lowenthal is the daughter of Jewish immigrants from the Soviet Union who immigrated to the United States to escape increasing anti-Semitism.